Tanveeshs/Honest-Grade/README.md

-A Quiz React app to practice using useContext and useReducer Hooks.
+A ReactJS Quiz Game app using useContext and useReducer Hooks.